EddOdhiambo/EddOdhiambo/README.md

-👋 Hi, I'm Edward Odhiambo, a Data Analyst and Sales Automation Manager based in Nairobi, Kenya.
+👋 Hi, I'm Edward Odhiambo, a Data and BI Analyst.
+Currently serving as Sales Automation Manager based in Nairobi, Kenya.
 I specialize in turning raw data into actionable insights, building KPI dashboards, and automating complex systems to drive business performance.<br/>

 🎓 I hold a BSc in Statistics and Programming.<br/>